-Our team will be reaching out to clients over the coming weeks to check you are on track with your financial affairs ensuring we can take advantage of any tax strategies prior to year-end to maximise your position.
-In the meantime we’ve compiled some things to consider as part of this process.
+Our team will be reaching out to you over the coming weeks to check you are on track with your financial affairs to ensure we take advantage of any tax strategies prior to year-end to maximise your position.
+In the meantime, here is a little snapshot of what we will most likely be addressing with you!

 For those wishing to claim a tax deduction in the current financial year for any additional super contributions, these must be received by the fund by the 30th of June.
 If one day late, you will have to claim next year (and potentially not receive the benefit until May 2025).
 Please remember to give yourself some room and aim to have these paid by the 20th of June if possible.

-The concessional contributions cap for this year is $25,000 regardless of age.
-Unused concessional cap carry forward can be utilised if you have a super balance of less than $500,000.
+The concessional contributions cap for this year is $27,500 regardless of age.
+Unused concessional caps can be utilised if you have a super balance of less than $500,000.
 Unused cap amounts are available for a maximum of five years and will expire after this.
 This may be the year to claim additional superannuation.
 We will help you to determine suitability to your specific circumstances!

 Super for your employees

-If cashflow allows, it makes sense to pay your June quarter super obligation for your employees prior to the 30th of June.
-This ensures you are able to claim that quarterly expense in the current financial year.
+If cashflow allows, it may make sense to pay your June quarter super obligation for your employees prior to the 30th of June.
+This ensures you can claim that quarterly expense in the current financial year.
 Be aware of processing cut-off times if using a clearing house.
 Again, it is best to make payment by 20th of June wherever possible to avoid losing the deduction in this current financial year.
 Again, if missed, the benefit may be some 23 months away!

 Eligible entities get the offset by choosing to carry back losses to earlier years in which there were income tax liabilities.
 The offset effectively represents the tax the eligible entity would save if it was able to deduct the loss in the earlier year using the loss year tax rate.
 As it is a refundable tax offset, it may result in a cash refund, a reduced tax liability or a reduction of a debt owing to the ATO.